abishek234/URL-Shortener/README.md

 Try out the live demo of the URL Shortener Web Application [here](https://url-shortener-lime-three.vercel.app/).

 ## Installation
-To run the URL Shortener Web Application locally, follow these steps:
+To run the URL Shortener Service Web Application locally, follow these steps:

 1. Clone the repository: